 Everyone involved in the project has been on their own individual journey, faced their own challenges and derived success from a wide range of aspects.

-For more information on Parkinson’s and dance movement therapy please visit the EPDA website.
+For more information on Parkinson’s and dance movement therapy please visit Parkinson’s Europe website.

 Share this story

 This month’s top Parkinson’s disease news stories from around the globeREAD MORE

 Can virtual reality help you control your brain?